 Contractions are unavoidable.
 They appear in everything from songs and articles to product packaging.
 (Even the tiger on my box of breakfast flakes is telling me that “They’re great!”)
 But are contractions okay in business writing?
 Maybe.
 Maybe not.
 That’s frustrating, I know!
 Here are three questions to ponder as you decide if you should use contractions in your own … [Read more...] about Are Contractions Okay in Business Writing?

 My last post, “Block Quotations, Part 1: How to Introduce Block Quotations,” discussed the purpose of block quotations, how long they should be, and how to introduce them in your content.
-Today’s follow-up explains how to format block quotations: How much should they be indented?
-How should you handle quotations within block quotations?
-Does the format change for … [Read more...] about Block Quotations, Part 2: How to Format Block Quotations
+Today’s follow-up explains how to format block quotations by answering the following questions: How much should block quotations be indented?
+How do you write quotations within block … [Read more...] about Block Quotations, Part 2: How to Format Block Quotations

 Block quotations, also called block quotes, are long quotations that are indented from the surrounding text.
 In the first part of this three-part series, I’ll explain how to introduce block quotations in your content.
 But first, let's take a look at the purpose of block quotations and how long they should be.
 The Purpose of Block Quotations Although block quotations were … [Read more...] about Block Quotations, Part 1: How to Introduce Block Quotations